 - Place sliced beef tenderloin in medium bowl.
 Using a food processor or blender combine the onion, garlic, and Asian or Bosc pear until pureed then pour over sliced beef tenderloin.

-- Add the soy sauce, brown sugar, sesame oil, sliced carrots, salt, and pepper to the bowl and mix thoroughly.
+- In a small bowl add soy sauce, brown sugar, sesame oil, sliced carrots, salt, and pepper and mix thoroughly, then pour over the beef tenderloin mixture.
 Cover with plastic wrap and place in refrigerator for at least 1 hour to overnight.

-- You can eat the bulgogi with rice, in lettuce wraps, or even in tacos.
+- Serve immediately, garnished with sliced green onions.
+You can eat the bulgogi with rice, in lettuce wraps, or even in tacos.